-Angelium: How the Virtual World and Real World Can Be Connected By Blockchain?
+Angelium: How the Virtual World and Real World can be Connected by Blockchain?

-TALLINN, MUSTAMAE LINNAOSA / ACCESSWIRE / September 23, 2019 / The films "Ready Player One" and "Matrix" are science fiction films based on "Cross Reality," a concept that connects a real-world and a virtual world.
-And now, traveling real worlds and virtual worlds is becoming a reality.
+HARJU MAAKOND, TALLINN / ACCESSWIRE / September 24, 2019 / The films "Ready Player One" and "Matrix" are science fiction films based on "Cross Reality," a concept that connects a real-world and a virtual world.

 There is a project that introduced a blockchain which has recently attracted attention as a core technology to lead the fourth industry as the most effective means of connecting the two worlds.
 The project has been prepared over the last year.